 Discuss how the NHS had changed over recent years.
 Answers might include: - Increased life expectancy through new treatments. - Population growth and more demands on the NHS. - Increased specialisation within the service. - Changes in uniform (remember the starched hats that nurses were expected to wear, for no particular reason!). - Societal changes and different disease and injury profiles - reduced smoking, working down the pits is no more and safer occupations generally, including more blue and white collar roles.

-And of course, these last couple of years we have had the COVID-19 pandemic to contend with.
+And of course, these last few years we had the COVID-19 pandemic to contend with.

 Discuss the ups and downsides of lockdown, wearing masks and the vaccination programme.